forestByTheSeashore/maze_explorer_rpg/readme.md

 ## What's Next?
 (My Rough Roadmap)

+* Implementing save/load functionality for game progress
+* Adding gameplay settings (difficulty, controls customization)
-* More enemy types with unique behaviors!
+* More enemy types with unique behaviors
-* A wider variety of items, maybe some consumables or passive buffs.
+* A wider variety of items, maybe some consumables or passive buffs
-* Boss battles (thinking of designing).
+* Boss battles (thinking of designing)
-* More complex maze features (traps, puzzles, special rooms?).
+* More complex maze features (traps, puzzles, special rooms?)
 * Maybe a simple story to tie it all together!

 ## Feedback & Contributions